Scoheart-Order/metro/metro-fe/README.md

 ### Building the Docker Image

-To build the Docker image:
+To build the Docker image optimized for low-memory environments (2GB RAM):

 ```bash
 docker build -t metro-fe .
 ```

+The Dockerfile is already configured with memory optimizations for 2-core, 2GB environments.

 ### Running the Container